Difference Between Butter and Cooking Oil

 After the cleaning of butter is done, salt is added to preserve the fat.

 Depending on the type of milk used, the flavor that the end product has might be different.
-Butter usually has a low smoke point and hence it cannot be used while cooking at very high temperatures.
+Butter has a low smoke point and hence it cannot be used while cooking at very high temperatures.
 As it is saturated fat, it is also high in cholesterol.

 What is Cooking Oil?